 Disclaimer: Prior to starting any vitamin or supplement regimen, it is recommended to speak with your primary care provider or doctor.
 Your primary care provider (physician, nurse practitioner, physician assistant, or advanced practice provider) will recommend the most appropriate dose of the vitamins of interest.

-The wet form of Macular Degeneration is the presence of fluid or active bleeding in specific layers of the retina.
-This can be seen clinically or ruled out/confirmed using optical coherence tomography scans in most cases.
-If the resolution does not confirm this information, your eye doctor will recommend consulting a vitreo-retinal surgeon who often recommends a procedure known as fluorescein angiography (imaging method that allows your eye doctor to determine the presence of abnormal blood vessels in the eye by using a dye).
-If diagnosed with the wet form, your vitreo-retinal surgeon will consider treatment options such as:
+The wet form of macular degeneration means there is fluid or active bleeding in the retina.
+This may be seen with a dilation and confirmed with special testing, optical coherence tomography.
+A referral will be completed to a retina specialist to complete additional testing known as fluorescein angiography (imaging method that allows your eye doctor to determine the presence of abnormal blood vessels in the eye by using a dye).

 On occasion, your eye doctor may recommend using an AMSLER grid to monitor for symptoms or changes in your vision in between appointments.
 Talk with your eye doctor to determine how often.